 Buses run along Punt road, conveniently stopping nearby on Punt Road/Rowena Parade.
 The train stops in Richmond, and is conveniently a 10 min walk to the Club.
 The club has a private car park for members to use when playing.

-Catch the #75 and #48 Trams from the city along Wellington Parade (#75 from Flinders St, #48 from Collins St) to the first stop on Richmond Hill opposite Epworth Hospital.
+Catch a #75 or #48 trams from the city along Wellington Parade (#75 from Flinders St, #48 from Collins St) to the first stop on Richmond Hill opposite Epworth Hospital.
 Less than 10 minutes from the city centre.

 Our premier regular event is the Boomerang Cup, established over 20 years ago.
 In January 2014 we hosted the Australian Open (Men’s and Ladies) and in May we hosted the World Championship.
 We saw the great champion, Rob Fahey retain the title for the 13th time; this time against challenger Camden Riviere.

 We have also been fortunate to host the Women’s World Championship over the years.
 The 2011 event attracted the best players in the world, and cemented Claire Vigrass as Champion, with her first World Championship victory.